scality/metalk8s/docs/installation/bootstrap.rst

-In a non-production environment, you can copy admin.conf to your local host machine and establish a kubectl session by copying admin.conf to a local directory, exporting KUBECONFIG to that location as shown above, and opening a local kubectl session with::
+In a non-production environment, you can copy admin.conf to your local host machine and establish a kubectl session by copying admin.conf to a local directory, exporting ``$KUBECONFIG`` to that location as shown above, and opening a local kubectl session with::

    user@host $ kubectl proxy

 While this proxy is in session, the user can issue kubectl commands from a second terminal on the host.
+Export the path to admin.conf to KUBECONFIG for each environment (terminal window).

 .. warning::